Pyschic Detective Yakumo Overview:

-This is a show that should be a lot better than it actually is.
+Pyschic Detective Yakumo is a show that should be a lot better than it actually is.
 I really enjoy watching this show but know that if asked I wouldn’t recommend it as a must watch.
 It’s the odd curiosity piece that you recommend to someone who claims they’ve seen it all and you know they have a thing for psychic detectives.

 It’s fantastic.
 Yakumo sees the spirits of the dead and they aren’t monsters or overly chatty, sarcastic guys reeling off one-liners for comedic effect.
 They aren’t, for the most part, particularly concerned with the living at all and a lot of their interactions are incidental or are acts of convenience (living people in wrong place at wrong time).

 The way the show treats life, death, and the spirits of the dead is generally very respectful and it is all constructed in a very matter-of-fact manner.
 It isn’t trying to sensationalize the hauntings and it doesn’t try to tug your heart-strings for the sake of a cheap emotional rise.

 As a character, Yakumo is interesting.
 Yeah, he has the typical tragic childhood and absent parents of anime protagonists everywhere and he has the lazy and disconnected attitude toward things that is becoming more and more common amongst anime protagonists (social disconnect is becoming a much bigger issue after all), but he feels like a real character in the way he slowly responds to Haruka and the Gotou and the other characters who try to draw him out of his shell.

-Haruka, doesn’t fare so well, as she seems entirely in the story for plot convenience.
-Someone needs to act as a catalyst for Yakumo to change and to drag him out of his room on occasion.
+However, all to often someone needs to act as a catalyst for Yakumo to change and to drag him out of his room.
 When she isn’t serving that role, she is the dumb assistant asking questions so the audience can have explanations, and she also plays the obligatory innocent bystander and victim at times.